Revadike/offline-primagames-eguides/README.md

 ## Warning
 Depending on your settings and number of guide, this can be quite resource-intensive, since it runs a headless browser in the background.
-Ensure you allocate enough system resources and space beforehand.
+Ensure you allocate enough system resources and space beforehand!